lvan-ni/lvan-ni/README.md

 ### Hi there 👋 I'm Lvan

-🛠️ I’m currently working on a portfolio website for a friend of mine as well as organsing and refining several of my past projects.
+🛠️ I’m currently working on a portfolio website for a friend of mine and refining several of my past projects.

 😁 You are welcome to track my journey on [my portfolio](https://www.lvanni.org) and connect with me anytime.